 - 72% check it 6 or more times per day

 And consider this: to get an account on Facebook, Twitter, or Tumblr, what’s the first thing you need?
 Yep, an email address.
 Because email is fast, convenient, and green, consumers prefer using email for business correspondence.
-And, unlike a Twitter account, practically everyone has one.

 So, have you you looked in your inbox recently and paid attention to who uses email marketing?

 Large companies such as Target, WalMart, Groupon, to name a few.
 Sure, they have Facebook pages and Twitter accounts just like you.
 But, in addition, they use email marketing, they use it often, and they use it well.
-Your competitors are also using email marketing, taking the lunch right off your table.

-That’s because they understand three marketing essentials that all successful businesseses understand.
+That’s because they understand three marketing essentials that all successful businesses understand.
 And I’m not talking about the theoretical 3 P’s of marketing you may have learned in college: product, place, and price.
 Sure, those are relevant.

-What I’m talking about the real 3 P’s: persistence, persistence, persistence.
+What I’m talking is persistence, persistence, persistence.

 Different studies show different statistics, but the general rule of thumb with any business is that the customer must be exposed to your offering at least 7 or 8 times before they will make a decision to purchase.